planetarium/EmptyChronicle/README.md

 │   └── ApplicationInjectionExtensions.cs
 │       You should add applications as dependancy into AIE.cs ├── Controller
-│   └── Controller (** Application Service)
+│   └── Controller
 ├── Infrastructure
 │   └── Repository (** Implementations)
 └── Program.cs
 ```

-I Recommend to follow these steps to add new API
+I recommend to follow these steps to add new API
 1. Create or modify domain objects with only domain logic.
     - Entity: Basically, entity should have all domain logic.
     - Repository: Interface (definition of method) to persistence entity.